yankaizhao322/Fine-Tuned-YOLOv8-Pose-Lower-body-Keypoints/README.md

 # Fine-Tuned YOLOv8-Pose for Lower-body Keypoint Detection

 In clinical research on Parkinson’s disease (PD) and other gait disorders, video recordings are often restricted to the lower body only to protect patient privacy.
-However, pre-trained YOLO-pose models—originally trained on COCO-style full-body datasets—perform poorly on such lower-body-only videos, failing to detect or localize keypoints accurately.
+However, pre-trained YOLO-pose models—originally trained on COCO-style full-body datasets—perform poorly on such lower-limb-only videos, failing to detect or localize keypoints accurately.
 To address this limitation, I fine-tuned the YOLOv8-pose model on a custom dataset containing manually annotated lower-body keypoints, achieving significantly improved detection and tracking performance for gait analysis tasks.
+In total, I manually annotated over 2,000 frames and validated the model on 30+ two-minute videos (≈100,000 frames).
+For future applications, users can easily prepare their own datasets using CVAT , export the annotations in YOLO format, and perform similar fine-tuning for other domain-specific tasks.

 This repository provides a **fine-tuned YOLOv8-pose model** specialized for **lower-body (legs) keypoint detection** in gait videos.
 The model was trained on manually annotated lower-body data using **CVAT**(https://www.cvat.ai/), focusing on 10 keypoints: